-Use this tool to calculate the cost of lead exposure and the economic benefits of key interventions to reduce lead exposure in your state.
-Data are available for each of the 50 states.
+Use this tool to calculate the cost of lead exposure and the economic benefits of key interventions to reduce lead exposure where you live.
+Data are available for each of the 50 states and 10 cities.

 The United States lags behind many major countries in reducing sources of lead exposure even though many children in the U.S. are at risk.
 In 2016, an estimated 270,000 children between the ages 1-5 had elevated blood lead levels.
 The Value of Lead Prevention website, created by Altarum with support from the Robert Wood Johnson Foundation, allows state and community leaders and the public to easily calculate the cost of lead exposure in their state.
 It also computes the economic benefits of specific policies and programs, from replacing lead drinking water service lines to eradicating lead paint hazards in older homes.
 Scroll below to learn more about this site, and visit Altarum.org/valueofhealth and "10 Policies to Prevent and Respond to Childhood Lead Exposure" (pages 102-108) to learn about our methods.

 The tool provides users with an approachable overview of the cost and scope of lead exposure in their community.

 Users can customize inputs, such as the cost of testing lead paint, to get a more precise estimate of the economic benefit in their community.
 Learn more about the specific interventions measured below.